 - Enteral and parenteral nutrition

 - What dietitians need to know for certain disease states

 and so much more!
-In order to succeed in MNT, you’ll need to understand basic math for certain calculations (aka math) and be able to think logically.
+In order to succeed in MNT, you’ll need to think logically and understand basic math to complete certain calculations.

 We also did a few case studies, which can be tricky if you haven’t done one before.
 If you like to find the one right answer, you’ll have to learn to trust yourself because with case studies there is no one right answer.
 There might be a right direction, but it’s up to you to take what you know, explain it well, and justify why you chose it.
 But case studies aren’t all bad.
 They also give you a chance to practice like a dietitian without your answer affecting a real patient or client!